rhdtownsend/gyre/doc/source/user-guide/troubleshooting/duplicated-modes.rst

 Duplicated Modes
 ================

-Sometimes two modes with the same :math:`\npg` are found during a calculation.
+Sometimes two oscillation modes with the same :math:`\npg` are found during a :program:`gyre` calculation.
 This violates the expectation that :math:`\npg` be monotonic-increasing, and can happen for a few reasons.

 Bad Stellar Model
 -----------------